shayanjm/pasteye/README.md

 Well, why not?
 It's an interesting side project, and can be rather useful to some people.
 Great for breach notifications (i.e: realtime notification if a large DB has been pasted to Pastebin), and future versions will have custom filter features which would allow you to monitor for anything (i.e: Your own e-mail, to see if you have been compromised).

 Another aspect of this is the fact that there is no data as to *who* uses pastebin, and how.
 It would be interesting to analyze the data that surrounds pastebin usage and tangential fields.
+Essentially, I would like to continue moving this project into a larger scope of data analytics.

-## Installation
+## Installation and Usage

 > *(Requires [Grunt](http://gruntjs.com/))*